jefft/jethro_congregation_attendance_groups/README.md

 Next, click `Step 3 - one-off - create and populate Secondary Congregations customfield`.
 Now:
  - Under Admin -> Custom Fields, you will see a new 'Secondary Congregations' field.
  - Under Person -> Reports, you will see a new 'People in Secondary Congregations' report.
-If you had pre-existing congregation groups, you will see that 'Secondary Congregations' has been set for people whom it was implied.
-E.g. if Simon is in congregation 'Sun 10am' but was in a congregation group 'Sun 4pm', then he gets a 'Sun 4pm' Secondary Congregation.

 ### Step 4